jewels86/Lazulite/README.md

 Lazulite is a C#-powered framework for creating compilers for custom languages.

 ## Development Progress
 Lazulite is currently in development.
 Contributions are always welcome!
+See the todos for more info.

 Currently, the following features are implemented:
 - Tokenizer